paradigm/SkyBison/README.md

-Here, {keys} are the keys you would like to use to launch SkyBison, {count} is an optional number you could use to tell SkyBison how many terms to expect (at which it will automatically accept the cmdline without waiting for <cr>), and {string} is the same as it was above.
+Here, {keys} are the keys you would like to use to launch SkyBison, {count} is an optional number you could use to tell SkyBison how many terms to expect (at which it will automatically accept the cmdline without waiting for &lt;cr&gt;), and {string} is the same as it was above.

 Note: If you do not include {count} in the mapping, you can type it before you type the map {keys} to manually set it before each launch of SkyBison.
-Or simply do not include or type it to opt out of the functionality if you do prefer to always have Vim wait for you to hit <cr>.
+Or simply do not include or type it to opt out of the functionality if you do prefer to always have Vim wait for you to hit &lt;cr&gt;.

 For example: